-6. Stop the Wireshark recording and save it to the directory Applications\uTaskerV1.4\Simulator\Ethereal\ with the name ping.eth
+6. Stop the Wireshark recording and save it to the directory Applications\uTaskerV1.4\Simulator\Ethereal\ with the name ping.pcap (there is already such a file there as reference too).

 At this stage you can also look at the contents of the Wireshark recording and you will see something like the following: